scipy-conference/scipy_proceedings/papers/pylzjd/main.rst

     J(A, B)=\frac{|A \cap B|}{|A \cup B|}=\frac{|A \cap B|}{|A|+|B|-|A \cap B|}

-Defining a distance as :math:`d(A,B) = 1-J(A,B)` is a valid metric, and thus provides all the tools necessary to measure the similarity between arbitrary sequences or files.
-If :math:`a` and :math:`b` represent different sequences, their LZJD would be computed as:
+The distance :math:`d(A,B) = 1-J(A,B)` is a valid metric, and thus provides all the tools necessary to measure the similarity between arbitrary sequences or files.
+If :math:`a` and :math:`b` represent different sequences, their LZJD is computed as:

 .. code-block:: python

     dist = 1.0-sim(lzset(a),lzset(b))

 While the procedure above will implement the LZJD algorithm, it does not include the speedups that have been incorporated into PyLZJD.
-Following :cite:`raff_lzjd_2017` we use Min-Hashing :cite:`Broder:1998:MIP:276698.276781` to convert a set :math:`A` into a more compact representation :math:`A'`, which is of a fixed size :math:`k` (i.e., :math:`|A'|=k`) but guarantees that :math:`J(A, B) \approx J(A', B')` [#]_. :cite:`raff_lzjd_digest` reduced computational time and memory use further by mapping every sub-sequence to a hash, and performing :code:`lzset` construction using a rolling hash function to ensure every byte of input was only processed once.
+Following :cite:`raff_lzjd_2017` we use Min-Hashing :cite:`Broder:1998:MIP:276698.276781` to convert a set :math:`A` into a more compact representation :math:`A'`, which is of a fixed size :math:`k` (i.e., :math:`|A'|=k`) but guarantees that :math:`J(A, B) \approx J(A', B')` [#]_. :cite:`raff_lzjd_digest` reduced computational time and memory use further by mapping every sub-sequence to a hash and performing :code:`lzset` construction using a rolling hash function to ensure every byte of input was only processed once.
 To handle class imbalance scenarios, a stochastic variant of LZJD allows over-sampling to improve accuracy :cite:`raff_shwel`.
 All of these optimizations were implemented with Cython :cite:`behnel2010cython` in order to make PyLZJD as fast as possible.

 .. [#] The bottom-:math:`k` approach is used by default, where one hash :math:`h(\cdot)` is applied to every item in the set, and the bottom-:math:`k` values according to :math:`h(\cdot)` are selected.